 My perspective is that regional cooperation is not going well and that everyone is going off in their own direction, creating a lot of space for North Korea to continue to move forward with its WMD programs while also building political and economic ties with other countries, which is the worst of both worlds for us.
 We want North Korean leaders to choose between nuclear weapons and economic development, but they do not have to choose.
-At least in the past, the United States was the glue that managed to bring countries all together and mobilize them to a large degree, not entirely, behind that main objective.
+I do not know how to fix all that.
+But at least in the past, the United States was the glue that managed to bring countries all together and mobilize them to a large degree, not entirely, behind that main objective.
 But right now, it is not in a position to be the glue.
 We are on the sidelines.
 And I think, if you are a North Korean, it creates a very good environment for you to get everything you want-your nuclear weapons and your economic development.